com-480-data-visualization/com-480-project-vizkhalifa/README.md

 The other important work done by [1] shows fascinating visualisations about _Mapping internal connectivity through human migration in malaria endemic countries_, which we might consider to add our analysis.

 -   [Internal migration flows in low and middle income countries](https://www.nature.com/articles/sdata201666).
 Additionally, the related dataset can be found [here](https://www.worldpop.org/project/categories?id=11).

+#### Why is your approach original?
+We were unable to find visualizations showing the migration flows directly on a world map and at the granularity of single countries.
+The migrantion movement is just as important as the final raw numbers of migrants in a given country.
+We want to provide a more global picture of migration movement as well as to allow to easily compare the magnitude of migration flow between any countries in one place.

 ### References